About Our Interns

 Project: Community Home Energy Retrofit Project – Claremont Locally Grown Power Planning and Operations

-Nico assisted CHERP with designing and developing floor plans for a solar panel production factory that will be built in Claremont as part of CHERP’s Claremont Locally Grown Power initiative.
+Nico assisted CHERP with designing and developing floor plans for a solar panel production factory that will be built in Claremont or Pomona as part of CHERP’s Claremont Locally Grown Power initiative.

 Bradley Phelps (HMC-’19)